-Wake Up Narcolepsy Impact Statement
+Wake Up Narcolepsy Impact Statement (updated 9/2024)

-The mission of Wake Up Narcolepsy is to increase awareness of narcolepsy, to educate the public and healthcare professionals about the signs and symptoms of narcolepsy and to support research towards improved treatments and a cure.
+The mission of Wake Up Narcolepsy (WUN) is to drive Narcolepsy awareness, education and research towards improved treatments and a cure.

-In line with the mission, we believe efforts in scientific research will lead to development of improved treatments as well as a cure for narcolepsy.
+In line with our mission, we believe efforts in scientific research will lead to development of improved treatments as well as a cure for narcolepsy.
 Over the last several years we have funded basic and clinical researchers to further these efforts.
 We discuss some of them below.
 Our funds have led to novel findings of the genetic influence on susceptibility or protection, as well as brain regions involved with narcolepsy.
 Our funds have also facilitated the generation of important tools in the diagnosis of narcolepsy.

-Wake Up Narcolepsy has funded Dr. Emmanuel Mignot of Stanford University who has made marked progress in identifying genetic markers of risk and protection from narcolepsy (Mignot 2013, 2015a, 2015b).
+WUN has funded Dr. Emmanuel Mignot of Stanford University who has made marked progress in identifying genetic markers of risk and protection from narcolepsy (Mignot 2013, 2015a, 2015b).
 His research creates avenues to the development of diagnostic and predictive assays for the disease, as well as the potential for "immunization" against narcolepsy.

-Wake Up Narcolepsy has funded Dr. Thomas Scammell of Harvard Medical School and BIDMC which led to the discovery that there is an increased number of neurons that release histamine in the brain of people with narcolepsy (Scammell 2013).
-This novel observation led to investigation of whether a drug that targets the histamine system, Pitolisant, would promote wakefullness in people with narcolepsy.
+WUN has funded Dr. Thomas Scammell of Harvard Medical School and BIDMC which led to the discovery that there is an increased number of neurons that release histamine in the brain of people with narcolepsy (Scammell 2013).
+This novel observation led to investigation of whether a drug that targets the histamine system, Pitolisant, would promote wake in people with narcolepsy.
 Since 2019 in the US, and 2016 in the EU, Pitolisant has been readily prescribed for narcolepsy with high efficacy in improving wakefulness and reducing cataplexy.